rdkit/rdkit/Docs/Book/Install.md

 ##### Installing prerequisites from source

 -   Required packages:
   -   cmake.
-You need version 2.6 (or more recent). http://www.cmake.org if your linux distribution doesn't have an appropriate package.
+You need version 3.1 (or more recent). http://www.cmake.org if your linux distribution doesn't have an appropriate package.

-         > **note**
-         >
-         > It seems that v2.8 is a better bet than v2.6.
-It might be worth compiling your own copy of v2.8 even if v2.6 is already installed.

   - The following are required if you are planning on using the Python wrappers
       -   The python headers.
 This probably means that you need to install the python-dev package (or whatever it's called) for your linux distribution.